tomvanbraeckel/yamcs.github.com/docs/server/HTTP_Server.md

 #### CORS sub-configuration

-CORS (cross-origin resource sharing) facilitates use of the API in client-side web applications that run in the browser.
+CORS (cross-origin resource sharing) facilitates use of the API in client-side applications that run in the browser.
 CORS is a W3C specification enforced by all major browsers.
 Details are described at <a href="https://www.w3.org/TR/cors/">https://www.w3.org/TR/cors/</a>.
 Yamcs simply adds configurable support for some of the CORS preflight response headers.

 Note that the embedded web interface of Yamcs does not need CORS, since it shares the same origin as the REST API.